 From 1 July 2007, if you are contributing a 15-year exemption amount to a superannuation fund or retirement savings account (RSA), the amount is generally a non-concessional contribution.
-To exclude the amount from your non-concessional contributions cap and have it count towards your superannuation CGT cap instead (\$1.255m for 2012-13), you must notify the fund on the Capital gains tax cap election (NAT 71161).
+To exclude the amount from your non-concessional contributions cap and have it count towards your superannuation CGT cap instead (\$1.315m for 2013-14), you must notify the fund on the Capital gains tax cap election (NAT 71161).
 You must complete this election by no later than the time you make the contribution.

-For more information about the superannuation contributions caps, see Super contributions - too much super can mean extra tax.
+• Super contributions - too much super can mean extra tax.